Babloo7036/car_price_prediction/README.md

 ## Web Application (Streamlit)
 A Streamlit web application was developed to provide an interactive interface for users to classify SMS messages.
 The application allows users to:
-- Input an SMS message.
+- Input car details like menufactured year, no of km driven, fuel type, etc.
-- Receive a real-time prediction of whether the message is spam or ham.
+- Receive a real-time prediction of car price.

 ## Deployment
 The application was deployed on Render, making it accessible to anyone with an internet connection.
 The deployment process included: